 Baroness Ashton: "The term "suitable arrangements" does not mean having to specify exact arrangements in the child's statement.
 However, the authority must satisfy itself that the arrangements put in place by the parents are suitable to meet the needs of the child.
 Where that is the case, the authority is relieved of its duty to arrange for provision as specified.
 If, however, the arrangements fall short, then the authority is not absolved of its responsibility.
 However, the authority could, for example, itself make some provision to help the parents to put in place suitable arrangements"

 Where a child has a statement of SEN, the local authority has a duty to review the statement annually to establish whether the child's needs are being met and whether the statement should remain in force.
 The statement is not enforceable on the parent.
 The parent has a legal duty to provide education to meet the child's special needs, but education at home may be very different from school-based provision.
 In some cases, the home educating family will be able to make the case that the statement is irrelevant and should cease to remain in place.
-In other cases, particularly when the family wishes for the child to return to school, it is possible for the statement process to be initiated while the child is home educated.
+From September 2014, new assessments will be for EHCPs rather than statements, and it is possible for the assessment process to be initiated while the child is home educated.